mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 For countries with mandatory military service, Church members must generally complete their military service before they can serve a mission.
 Some countries may allow the mandatory military service to be deferred until after missionary service.
 Stake presidents and bishops should become familiar with their country’s requirements so they can advise members appropriately.
 Members serving in the Reserves or National Guard may be able to serve missions after they complete basic and advanced training.

-For more information, see “[Missionary Service and Military Obligations](https://www.churchofjesuschrist.org/military/missionary-service-and-military-obligations)” on ChurchofJesusChrist.org.
+For more information, see the “Missionary Service and Military Obligations” section in the [Church’s Military Members page](https://www.churchofjesuschrist.org/ callings/military-and-chaplain/military).

 38.9.7